Contact Us for a Free Consultation (213) 542-0979

 To “take” another person's property means to get possession of it and move it some distance to another location.

-In the robbery, “possession” doesn't always mean the victim is holding the property.
-In other words, if they have control over it, called constructive possession, this would be sufficient to convict someone.
+In a robbery case, “possession” doesn't always mean the victim is physically holding the property.
+If they have control over it, known as constructive possession, this would be sufficient to convict someone.
+Constructive possession means that the person has the power and intention to control the item, even if it's not physically on them at the time of the robbery.

 Further, the victim does not have to own the property that is taken.
 It's only necessary that they have actual or constructive possession of it.
 Property is considered in someone's “immediate presence” if it's within their physical control in a manner they could keep possession of it if the robbery did not occur.